About “Knowledge Exchange for Slow Hope”

 Activities

 KESH will lead a series of activities over its three and a half years.
 Slowness underpins each of these events.
 Each one will be organized in such a way that the Crisis team members have the time and support to work together, thus reducing stress-levels.
-Rather than requiring participants to prepare extensively for KESH events, our meetings will offer time to debate, write, and even craft together.
+Rather than requiring participants to prepare extensively for KESH events, our meetings offer time to debate, write, and even craft together.
 KESH firmly believes that when interlocutors engage in activities like walking, stone carving or cooking together, ideas often flow in unexpected directions and more easily than during the standard conference panel format.
 Participants also return to the “everyday life” of their respective projects energised, rather than exhausted.

 Contact us